-Note D (\$1,000,000) matures on November 22, 2022.
+Note D (\$1,000,000) was scheduled to mature on November 22, 2022, but the term of the note was extended to March 31, 2023.
 The Note will be convertible at the option of the holder, into common shares in the Company at a price per share of \$1.21, in the thirty-day period prior to maturity of the Note.
 The note bears simple interest at a rate of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at then market price for the Common Shares, subject to TSX Venture Exchange approval.